WP-Autoplugin/abilities-inspector/README.md

-# Abilities Explorer
+# Abilities Inspector

-Abilities Explorer is a WordPress admin plugin that lets you browse every registered Ability on your site and quickly disable or re-enable them.
+Abilities Inspector is a WordPress admin plugin that lets you browse every registered Ability on your site and quickly disable or re-enable them.
 It is built for the WordPress Abilities API and provides a fast, filterable list table with bulk actions plus a details panel for deeper inspection.

 ## Key Features